Kylan83728/Animal-simulator/README.md

 end
             end)
         end
    -- The function that takes place when the toggle is pressed -- The variable (Value) is a boolean on whether the toggle is true or false end,
+})

+local clanTab = Window:CreateTab("Clans", 4483362458) -- Title, Image

+local isHitting = false
+local Toggle = clanTab:CreateToggle({
+   Name = "invite all player dans le clan", CurrentValue = false,
+   Flag = "Toggle1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
+   Callback = function(Value)
+   local players = game:GetService("Players")
+local replicatedStorage = game:GetService("ReplicatedStorage")

+for _, player in pairs(players:GetPlayers()) do
+    if player ~= players.LocalPlayer then -- Ignore le joueur local local args = {
+            [1] = {
+                ["action"] = "invite_clan",
+                ["oplr"] = player
+            }
+        }
+        replicatedStorage.invitationEvent:FireServer(unpack(args))
+    end
+end
+   -- The function that takes place when the toggle is pressed -- The variable (Value) is a boolean on whether the toggle is true or false end,